cocos2d/cocos2d-x/cmake/README.md

 ### CMake in Android Studio

-We use the Gradle to Android Applacition, and Gradle use CMake to build the native part, see the [property](https://github.com/cocos2d/cocos2d-x/blob/84be684e3858393a6f3efc50e3f95d4e0ac92a20/tests/cpp-empty-test/proj.android/gradle.properties#L38): `PROP_NDK_MODE`, it control the way of native build
+We use the Gradle to Android applacition, and Gradle use cmake to build the native code, see the [property](https://github.com/cocos2d/cocos2d-x/blob/84be684e3858393a6f3efc50e3f95d4e0ac92a20/tests/cpp-empty-test/proj.android/gradle.properties#L38): `PROP_NDK_MODE`, it control the way of native build

 ```sh
 # android cmake support